Notes on Methodology and Sources of Data

 Travel and Tourism

-US tourism data is from the Office of Travel and Tourism Industries (OTTI).
-Data for visitors from ASEAN is from the UN World Tourism Organisation Yearbook of Tourism Statistics 2016 (©UNWTO, 92844/37/16) Data on the number of tourists and tourist spending in Asian countries is from the tourism bureaus of the related Asian countries.
+US tourism data is from the National Travel and Tourism Office.
+Data on the number of tourists and tourist spending in Asian countries is from the tourism bureaus of the related Asian countries.

 International student data is from the Institute for International Education’s Open Doors Report.
 Data is based on the US academic calendar years which begin the fall and end in the summer of the following year.